G4brym/AWS-SAM-email-receive-and-forward/README.md

 # AWS SAM Receive And Forward Emails with SES
-This Sam comfig allows you to receive and forward emails using AWS SES.
+This Sam config allows you to receive and forward emails using AWS SES.

-This works trough a configuration file, stored in a S3 bucket, and it allows you to define multiple mappings for your emails addresses.
+This works through a configuration file, stored in a S3 bucket, and it allows you to define multiple mappings for your email addresses.

 ## Installation
 ### Using the template